smartgov-liris/SmartGovLezModelUFD/README.md

 ![LEZ example](lez.png)

 # Documentation
-The project is documented in detail in the [wiki of this repository](https://github.com/smartgov-liris/SmartGovLezModel/wiki).
+The project is documented in detail in the Doc repository.

 The complete Javadoc is also [available here](https://smartgov-liris.github.io/SmartGovLezModelUFD/).